tjweisman/cr_download/README.md

 2. Run `python setup.py install` from the directory where you downloaded the repository

-3. Copy the contents of the "config" directory into ~/.config/cr_download

-4. Run `streamlink --twitch-oauth-authenticate` and copy the contents of the displayed page into the file `~/.config/cr_download/.streamlinkconfig` (you will need to create this file).
+3. Run `streamlink --twitch-oauth-authenticate` and copy the contents of the displayed page into the file `~/.config/cr_download/.streamlinkconfig` (you will need to create this file).